hamzahamidi/ajsf/CONTRIBUTING.md

   1. Fork the project.

-  1. Create a branch based on `master`.
+  1. Create a branch based on `main`.

   1. Implement your change, including tests and documentation.